tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 Present solution to your customer:

-- Present solution.
+- Present solution

-- Respond to customer objections.
+- Respond to customer objections

-- Receive feedback.
+- Receive feedback

 **Wrap-up (15 minutes)**